Randal Grichuk

-Randal Alexander Grichuk (born August 13, 1991) is an American professional baseball outfielder for the Colorado Rockies of Major League Baseball (MLB).
-He has previously played in MLB for the St. Louis Cardinals and Toronto Blue Jays.
+Randal Alexander Grichuk (born August 13, 1991) is an American professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Toronto Blue Jays, Colorado Rockies, Los Angeles Angels, Arizona Diamondbacks, and Kansas City Royals.

-Grichuk was drafted by the Los Angeles Angels of Anaheim in the first round of the 2009 Major League Baseball Draft from Lamar Consolidated High School in Rosenberg, Texas.
-He played five seasons in the Angels' minor leagues system, losing time to injury but also developing home-run hitting ability throughout before the Angels traded him to the St. Louis Cardinals in November 2013, with whom he made his major league debut on April 28, 2014.
-He spent four seasons with the Cardinals before he was traded to the Blue Jays prior to the 2018 season.
-After four seasons with Toronto, he was traded to the Rockies.
+Grichuk was selected by the Los Angeles Angels of Anaheim in the first round of the 2009 MLB draft from Lamar Consolidated High School in Rosenberg, Texas.
+The Angels traded him to the St. Louis Cardinals in November 2013, with whom he made his MLB debut in 2014.

 Early life and amateur career

 In 2003 and 2004, Grichuk participated in the Little League World Series for Lamar National of Richmond, Texas.
 He was featured in Sports Illustrated's "Faces in the Crowd" section in July 2005.

 Grichuk attended Lamar Consolidated High School in Rosenberg, Texas.
 In 2008, as a Lamar Consolidated Baseball player, he was a First Team All-State OF and the All-Houston Area Most Valuable Player (MVP).
 That season, Grichuk batted .435 with 18 home runs and 45 RBI, leading the Mustangs to a school record 29 wins and a Regional Final appearance.
 In 2009, he was the 24-4A District MVP, Fort Bend Area MVP, 2009 1st Team All State OF, and 2009 1st Team All-American (EA Sports and Baseball America).
 In 28 games he hit .613 with 21 home runs, 46 hits, 46 RBI and 47 runs before Lamar was defeated in the third round of the playoffs.

-On his 28th birthday, Grichuk revealed that he is of Czechoslovak & Russian descent.
+Grichuk is of Czechoslovak and Russian descent.